mbogden/galaxyJSPAM/notes.md

     - Ask Wallin what are good things to know.
     - learn what Graham is doing and how it'll relate.

-  - Possible things to do.
+  - Possible scripts you can write at some point.
+    - Create user friendly script to create model variables to read into JSPAM.
     - Get all target images and info files? ( See below in 'maintenance items' )
     - Create script that will create a run batch file.
       - See 'batch_run_files' for sample of batch file